keya-sonaiya/Whatsapp-spam-detector/README.md

     ├── predict.py             # Logic bridging the ML predictions and app └── train_model.py         # Script to ingest data and train the classifier
 ```

----

-## 🧠 Under the Hood (The Model)

-The prediction pipeline utilizes a two-step funnel:
-1. **Rule-Based Engine:** Looks for highly indicative spam terminology combining URLs, typical bait words (like 'promo', 'reward', 'crypto', etc.).
-2. **Probabilistic Engine:** A **Multinomial Naive Bayes** algorithm trained on English SMS spam databanks.
-Text is parsed into numerical arrays using **TF-IDF** (Term Frequency-Inverse Document Frequency) which identifies the importance of words contextualized against the background spam dataset.